Guide on Progressive Web Apps for eCommerce

-Smartphones bring more than 53% of internet traffic today.
-If we just take eCommerce traffic the number gets even more dominating.
-This clearly shows the undeniable significance of a mobile-first approach to the eCommerce industry.
+Smartphones bring over 53% of internet traffic today.
+If we just take eCommerce traffic, the number gets even more dominating.
+This illustrates the undisputed significance of the mobile-first approach in the eCommerce industry.

 Source – ComScore Mobile Metrix 2.0

-One more interesting aspect is that eCommerce apps are working but only limited within a loyal consumer base.
-A hefty majority of first time visitors come through mobile browsers.
+One more interesting aspect is that eCommerce apps are working but only limited to a loyal consumer base.
+A hefty majority of first-time visitors come through mobile browsers.
 So mobile apps were not bringing any new consumers to the business.

-Consumers were losing interest in the mobile web even though they do not like to congest their smartphones by downloading bulky apps.
+Consumers were losing interest in the mobile web even though they dislike congeing their smartphones by downloading bulky apps.
 Who wants to compromise the mobile’s performance?
 They do not spend plenty of internet data for the sake of app trials.

 Source – US Mobile eCommerce

-These stats clearly suggest eCommerce websites are not leading to conversions in spite of humongous traffic.
-In the year 2015, Alex Russel, a member of Google’s Developer team, first introduced a concept of the progressive web app.
+These states clearly suggest eCommerce websites are not leading to conversions, despite humongous traffic.
+In the year 2015, Alex Russell, a member of Google’s Developer team, first introduced a concept of the progressive web app.
 It was actually a website built and designed like an app.

 Key components of Magento PWA Studio

-Magento PWA is made up of 2 key components.
+Magento PWA has 2 key components.
 These two components work separately as independent units connected through API which keeps the flow of information between the front end and the server.

 Service worker –